Triple Bottom Line of Sustainability EXPLAINED

 • Influence of religion and culture: cultural sustainability deals with beliefs, religion, and heritage conservation.
 Cultural aspects are without a doubt one of the drivers that can help to enable sustainable development.
 In this respect, recent years saw some important contributions on the religious side that helped to attract more attention to the topic: with both the Dalai Lama and Pope Francis calling for more responsibility in fighting ecological degradation and preserving the ecosystems.

-The Economic bottom line
+The Economic balance Sheet

 economic bottom line